 Do not expect someone with autism to react to news of death like a person.
 They could appear calm but be having an extreme reaction to the news of the death and may lose their ability to communicate, may not react emotionally, may completely withdraw, or may ignore the information.
 Although each individual and situation is unique, some core principles are helpful:

-- Provide reassurance — Let them know that they will continue to be validated and supported, and affirm that their bond with the person who has died can continue in ways that may not be clear at the time.
-Autistics are logical thinkers and this may not make sense, but the connection can continue through behaviors, traditions, and in many other ways.
+Provide reassurance — Let them know that they will continue to be validated and supported, and affirm that their bond with the person who has died can continue in ways that may not be clear at the time.
+People with autism are often logical thinkers and this may not make sense, but the connection can continue through behaviors, traditions, and in many other ways.

 Manner of Death Can Impact Grief Reactions